Jumping-Box/NetVideoPlayer/README.md

 https://itunes.apple.com/us/app/nplayer-free-best-player-movies/id945304853?mt=8

 nPlayer develops based on the open source project of VLC.This Demo can play most of audio formats,includes network audio and video streams.
-We write this for iOS developers who want to add powerful video player to their app using a couple lines of code,and they should rely on the open source VLC licensed Mozilla Public License Version 2.
+We write this for iOS developers who want to add powerful video player to their app using a couple lines of code,and also should rely on the open source VLC licensed Mozilla Public License Version 2.

 ###Note